ElectronicCats/ATECC608A-Croquette/README.md

-# Electronic Cats ATECC608 Breakout Board
+# Electronic Cats Croquette ATECC608

-PCB files for the Electronic Cats ATECC608 Breakout Board.
+PCB files for the Electronic Cats Croquette ATECC608.

 Format is KiCAD schematic and board layout